centralware/Build-Center/README.md

 We aim to build a complete, automated and networked build system from the kernel to the desktop

-- [ ] Phase 1: Gather as many source packages and build scripts/notes as we can find starting with our current extension history
+- [X] Phase 1: Gather as many source packages and build scripts/notes as we can find starting with our current extension history
-- [ ] Phase 2: Create build scripts from a modular template for each library/application (More than 3,200!)
+- [ ] Phase 2: Create build scripts from a modular template for each library/application (More than 6,800!)
 - [ ] Phase 3: Create a hardware network of ARM and x86/64 for testing and running new build scripts
 - [ ] Phase 4: Reach out to software authors, OS distros, etc. looking for interest and extra hands*
 - [ ] Phase 5: Create a peer2peer network of ARM and x86/64 hardware for global compiling and hardware testing!